 - Beware the laundromat — Laundromats around the world are places where dirty clothes come to get clean.
 Meaning clothing that has bed bugs may leave bed bugs behind looking for a new home.
 Do not use a cloth laundry bag unless you are also planning on laundering the bag.
 Never set your laundry down on the floor, near trash cans, or near a seating area.
 The best alternative is to carry your laundry in a white plastic garbage bag and then dump out the clothes directly into a washer upon arrival.
 When done, transfer clothing directly to a dryer, and then from the dryer, return them directly into the plastic garbage bag for folding once you return where you are staying.

-To learn more about bed bug avoidance, watch this excellent video by Dini M. Miller, Ph.D., professor, department of entomology, Virginia Tech.
+To learn more about bed bug avoidance, watch the excellent video by Dini M. Miller, Ph.D., professor, department of entomology, Virginia Tech, below.

 Avoiding bed bugs when traveling resources

 - For more on the appearance and lifecycle of bed bugs go to the EPA page on bed bugs.

 - Bed bugs information FAQ from the CDC

 - Health Canada information publication on stopping bed bugs when traveling.

 Additional Bed Bug Resources